TheDarKnight46/RHO_Challenge/README.md

 - If it is outdated, a new API call is made.

 > [!NOTE]
-> This is mechanism is not implemented in the *GetAllRates* methods.
+> This is mechanism is not implemented in the *GetAllRates* methods since in those all Exchange Rates are fetched either way.

 ### Unit Testing